 The Charbonneau Commission released a copy of several versions of a contract allegedly entered into between SNC-Lavalin and a company registered in a tax haven shielded by beneficial ownership laws allegedly controlled by Porter for the payment of $30 million to secure deals.
 Despite the alleged illegal nature of the contractual arrangement, the contract specifically referenced the Corruption of Foreign Public Officials Act and the prohibition against accepting bribes.
 In an appendix to the contract, it was represented that the contractor was not a politically exposed person in government.

 Politically exposed person

-However, Dr. Porter and his spouse lied.
-They were politically exposed persons inside and outside of Canada under anti-money laundering law by virtue of Dr. Porter’s position as head of Canada’s SIRC, and as special ambassador to Sierra Leone.
-As a result, the $22 million allegedly wired to Dr. Porter’s company in the tax haven should have been subject to an alert and a suspicious transaction report by Canadian banks and the bank in the Bahamas that allegedly received the funds.
+However, Porter and his spouse lied.
+They were politically exposed persons inside and outside of Canada under anti-money laundering law by virtue of Porter’s position as head of Canada’s SIRC, and as special ambassador to Sierra Leone. $22 million was wired to Porter’s company in a tax haven.

 Pressure on politicians to approve contracts